ultraleap/Unity-Hand-Interaction-Experiments/README.md

 create.

 If you require assistance whilst working with this repository we recommend our [Help Center](https://support.leapmotion.com/hc/en-us), [Discord Server](https://discord.gg/3VCndThqxS) or our [Documentation Site](https://docs.ultraleap.com/unity-api/) to help you find the answers or get support from the wider developer community.

-## How to contribute
-Ultraleap employees wishing to contribute should follow [this guide][contribute guide]